airladon/ThisIGet/src/content/Math/Trigonometry_1/Sine/explanation/brief/content.md

 $$\frac{sB}{sC} = \frac{B}{C}$$

-In other words, for all similar triangles, the ratio of corresponding sides is constant.
+In other words, for all similar triangles the corresponding ratio of sides is constant.

 ### Right angle triangles